lallmon/Gistr/README.md

 Gistr: A quick and usable Gist creator for Brackets.io
 ===

-A simple brackets extension to easily create a Github Gist from the current text selection.
+A simple brackets extension to easily create an anonymous Github Gist from the current text selection.

-This extenstion is built off of David Deraedt's ["To Gist"](https://github.com/davidderaedt/togist) extension, but with improved functionality and updated UX.
+This extenstion is based off of David Deraedt's ["To Gist"](https://github.com/davidderaedt/togist) extension, but with much improved functionality and updated UX.

 - Uses Brackets.io Modals intstead of JS Alert boxes
 - Names the file the same as the file you pulled the text from
 - Easy to copy the gist location to your clipboard
 - Optionally open the gist in your browser
+- Contextual menu activation within the editor

 Usage
 ===
-Select some text, and then select "Create Gist" from the Edit menu.
+Select some text, and then select "Create Gist" from the Edit menu, or optionally, right click on the selected text and choose "Create Gist" from the contextual menu
 A modal should appear allowing you to Copy to Clipboard, or open the Gist in your default browser.

 Known issues